 - Implement a closed chemical decanting facility.

-REMEMBER: Ordering chemicals in containers that are easy to open reduces the likelihood of workers using a screwdriver of clawhammer to open the container.
+REMEMBER: Ordering chemicals in containers that are easy to open reduces the likelihood of workers using an inappropriate object, such as a screwdriver or a clawhammer, to open the container.

-Storing your flammables in a Class 3 Flammable Liquids Cabinet is an important step in safe chemical handling and storage.
-To learn more about how to minimise the risks associated with flammable liquids in the workplace, why not download our informative eBook Essential Considerations When Storing Flammable Liquids Indoors?
-It’s completely free.
+To learn more about how to minimise the risks associated with flammable liquids in the workplace, why not access our informative eBook Essential Considerations When Storing Flammable Liquids Indoors?
+It’s completely free and available for download now.